n8n-io/n8n-docs/docs/changing-ownership/change-ownership-or-username.md

 # Change instance username

-It is not currently possible to change usernames.
+It's not currently possible to change usernames.
 If you want your instance to have a different name you will need to create a new account and transfer your work into it.
 [Here](https://docs.n8n.io/workflows/export-import/) you can see how you can transfer your work no a new n8n instance.